 Why? because they might get it wrong!
 If they get it “wrong” it feeds into a feeling of self-worth that is already low.
 They would rather find areas of agreement with others.
 In other words, they would rather pay a price rather than buying based on how they valued.

 A price is chosen for you.
 A price for something is agreed on by others.
 When you know the price you can be safe in assuming that everyone else thinks or will think the same way about what this thing is worth.
 You don’t have to evaluate the worth or value of that product to you.
 You can reject or accept the predetermined price of that thing.
 Price is determined for you.
 You can find comfort in knowing that everyone else paid the same price.
 Your self-image will be intact because you paid what everyone else paid.

 Why is this important to understand?
 Because people that are uncomfortable with trusting their own internal convictions about certain aspects of their life would rather be told how and what to think.
 They would rather be told the price of something than having to determine what it’s worth to them.

 This is really deep because it exposes a mindset.
 A way of moving through life on many levels.
 This is not just a black thing.
 It is societal but very acute in the black community.

 Being religious is one example living with a price based mentality.
 As a Christian, my moral compass was determined by a set of values dictated by the scriptures.
 Even if they were contradictory.
 For example, all human beings are worthy of life and the love of God.
 Except if you happen to love someone of the same sex.
 They didn’t stop being human.
-Something outside of you dictated how you should view the sexuality of another human being.
+Something outside of you dictated how you should view the sexuality of another human being and whether they are worthy to be loved.
 That’s analogous to having a price dictated to you.